 Appropriate adjustments may include the paramedic demonstrating an awareness of the ways that their own culture and experience affect their interpersonal style, and having an awareness of strategies to ensure this does not present an impediment.

-Communication techniques must include active listening, use of appropriate language and detail, use of appropriate verbal and non-verbal cues and language, and confirming that the other person has understood.
+Communication techniques must include active listening, use of appropriate language and detail, use of appropriate verbal and non-verbal cues and language, written skills and confirming that the other person has understood.

-Healthcare team members may include registered health practitioners, accredited health professionals, and licensed or unlicensed healthcare workers.
+Healthcare team members may include registered health practitioners, accredited health professionals, volunteers, and licensed and unlicensed healthcare workers, police, fire and other emergency service personnel.

 Critical thinking may include skills in questioning, analysing, synthesising, interpreting, and cognitive reasoning, and the critical appraisal of literature and evidence.

-Reflective practice may include self-reflection during and after a clinical challenge or experience.
-It may involve structured and informal reflection to review and integrate knowledge and findings into practice.
+Reflective practice may include critical self-reflection during and after a clinical challenge or experience.
+It may involve structured and informal reflection to review and integrate knowledge including cuturally safe practise and findings into practice.

-This domain covers registered paramedics’ responsibility to protect patients/service users and others from harm by managing and responding to the risks inherent in paramedicine practice.
-It also addresses their responsibility to ensure high quality professional services are provided for the benefit of patients and service users.
+This domain covers paramedics’ responsibility to protect patients and others from harm by managing and responding to the risks inherent in paramedicine practice.
+It also addresses their responsibility to ensure high quality professional services are provided for the benefit of patients and others.

-Infection control risk management: The registered paramedic must demonstrate understanding of transmission modes of hospital-acquired infections (host, agent and environment); established practices for preventing the transmission including effective hand hygiene; and ability to implement NHMRC infection prevention and control guidelines.
+Infection prevention and control risk management: Registered paramedics must demonstrate an understanding of transmission modes of healthcare associated and community-acquired infections (host, agent and environment); established practices for preventing the transmission including effective hand hygiene; and ability to implement NHMRC infection prevention and control guidelines.

 Responsibilities for notification of safety hazards may include protocols or instructions, legislation and regulations.